ekstep-sp/speaker-diarization/README.md

  * Once you have mentioned all the details, simply click submit (make sure your main speaker-diarization project is active) and wait for the process to start.
  * If the process has started successfully, you will see the completion status and a new button will be shown as soon as diarization is completed.
     ##### NOTE : For production purposes, the new button will always send you to the live version of the page, however for development purposes you can replace that deomain with localhost:3200 because the new data will be visible in the local version and not the live version.

-# 3. To perform speaker Diarization using Zoom Apis
-* The process of diarization is a little bit trickier as compared to the above two modules.
-However, it is much accurate the other two methods.
-* Follow [this url](https://docs.google.com/document/d/1yvUdaCtF4wa1nbc5s9l_5JeDtXglquKyDl2UISVYrL4/edit?usp=sharing) to get started with speaker diarization using zoom apis

 # [WANT TO CONTRIBUTE ?]